If you want my team to help with your SEO & Content, click here.

 The net revenue churn is calculated by subtracting the lost revenue from the beginning revenue, then dividing by the total starting revenue.
 In this case, the calculation is: (8,000-4,000)/80,000 = 0.05.
 To convert this ratio to a percentage, multiply by 100, resulting in 5%.

-Many companies attempt to reduce customer churn in a random way.
+Many companies attempt to reduce customer churn using random methods.
 They indiscriminately apply various tactics that they've heard have been successful for other companies, without a cohesive strategy.

 Their approach is primarily based on luck, hoping to win the retention lottery.

-Churn is a complex problem with many reasons.
+Churn is a complex problem with many causes.
 To tackle churn, it's important to break it down into smaller parts.

 1. Encourage annual pricing plans